ankitnitt15/multi-persona-debate/README.md

 8. Each statement is revealed on-screen with a typewriter effect as its text arrives, so a persona's bubble visibly "speaks itself" onto the stage rather than popping in fully-formed.

-**No debate cache.** Earlier versions cached identical (topic, personas, moderator) requests for an hour, but that's not a real use case here: two people essentially never type the exact same free-text topic, and a personalized name baked into every statement would make a stale cache hit actively *wrong* for anyone else re-running the same topic under a different name.
-Every request runs the full pipeline live.

-Everything is built with Pydantic models end-to-end (`debate/models.py`, `api/schemas.py`) and Gemini structured output (`response_schema=...`)
+Everything is built with Pydantic models (`debate/models.py`, `api/schemas.py`) and Gemini structured output (`response_schema=...`)

 ## Safety guardrail